mswierkocki/Loadbalancer/readme.md

 group[2].weigth=50

   ```
-* hash_method can be set with 3 options:
+Hash_method can be set with 3 options:
---Extern for CRC32 hashing method;
+ - `Extern` for CRC32 hashing method;
---Own for CustomHash method witch can be found in utis package
+ - `Own` for CustomHash method witch can be found in utis package
---None for using default String.toHash
+ - `None` for using default String.toHash

-*  Example API input:
+Example API input:
   ``` curl http://localhost:8888/route?id={id} ```

 #### Benchmark